-Federal offices of inspectors general are responsible for processing contractor disclosures.
-The U.S. General Services Administration ("GSA") Office of Inspector General ("OIG") developed a program and has received 47 disclosures from program inception in December 2008 through December 31, 2011.
+Federal offices of inspector general are responsible for processing contractor disclosures.
+The U.S. General Services Administration ("GSA") Office of Inspector General ("OIG") developed a program and has received 59 disclosures from program inception in December 2008 through May 31, 2012.
 Through processing these disclosures, the OIG has identified several issues warranting discussion.
 Addressed below are (1) the history of the rule, (2) what the rule requires, (3) the GSA OIG program's experience, (4) reasons for making a disclosure, (5) when to make a disclosure, and (6) to whom disclosures should be made.